AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.4 SS an unmoded global_list is shorthand for Input
+      :Trace Unit: FA 6.1.4 SS an unmoded global_list is shorthand for Input

 #.
 A ``global_item`` is *referenced* by a subprogram if: